Department: FM&P Building Systems Maintenance-1004

 As an EO/AA employer, the University of Nebraska considers qualified applicants for employment without regard to race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation.
 See https://www.unl.edu/equity/notice-nondiscrimination.

 Minimum Required Qualifications:

-Posted Salary: Salary commensurate with education and experience
+Posted Salary: Salary commensurate with experience

 With over 25,000 students, the University of Nebraska-Lincoln is a diverse educational insitution with international stature.
 The intellectual center for the state of Nebraska and beyond, we are a land-grant, top tier national research-extensive insitution.
 Part of the Big Ten conference, Big Ten Academic Alliance, our mission includes growing relationships and resources that enable the University of Nebraska to change lives.